-An annual meeting with some of the users of the main welfare statistics is held in Statistics Denmark.
+One or two annual meeting with some of the main users of the income and wealth statistics is held in Statistics Denmark.
 On a daily to weekly basis users call with questions related to the statistics.
 Trough these interactions with the users we assess the need for improvements of the statistics.